meg768/homebridge-my-tesla/README.md

 ** **Under construction...** **

-Homebridge plugin for Tesla ownersX.
+Homebridge plugin for Tesla owners.
 This plugin assumes you are familiar with Homebridge.

 ## Installation